Om1cron/DJANGO-SCHOOL-MANAGEMENT/README.md

 ## Features

  * connects to a server, and pulls a list of all accounts with an ABI
- * provides a list of these on the left side
+ * provides a list of these on the left side of the window
+ * selecting an action will retrieve the abi for the account
+ * presents an editor
+ * in many cases has sensibl